snehitvaddi/Real-Time-Sudoku-Solver-OpenCV-and-Keras/README.md

 ### 🧬 Algorithim Used
 In general Sudoku is solved using Backtracking approch, where it is a bruteforce approch.<br>
-Here we are using **Greedy Best First Search approch**!! -> which an optimised version of Naive Back Tracking method ie; Chooses a cell with least number of possibilities to search next.
+Here we are using **Greedy Best First Search approch**!!
+(An optimised version of Naive Back Tracking method) ie; Chooses a cell with least number of possibilities to search next.

 ### 🏃‍♂️ How to Run!!
 *Step-1*: Install all required libraries in `requirements.txt` or directly run `pip install -r requirements.txt`<br>